sean-stanley/FoodCoop/README.md

 Future Feature Ideas:
 -----------------------------------------------

+* Add E2E tests for common user tasks
+* Add a way to manage mailchimp subscription right from our site.
 * when a member buys an animal that must be butchered, have the website provide a form for filling out butchery instructions.
 * have a live map showing markers where producers live on producer list page.
 Currently lat long data is already stored for users.
 * Promote subscription sales for things like milk or vege boxes